15 August 2025

 Please visit the school website https://gracevilless.eq.edu.au/enrolments/prep for all the information about Prep 2026 including dates for Get Set for Prep sessions.

-If you have any questions or concerns about 2026 enrolment, please contact the office.
+If you have any questions about 2026 enrolment, please contact the office.

 Term 3 Junior Assembly